-- 1. cast her ballot a. try very hard to solve a problem or change a situation - generationcontinued to try - 3. slavery c. cruel and unfair use of power over other people - 4. struggle d. no trust in other people - 5. pressed on e. voted - 6. despair f. about 30 years; long enough for a family of children to grow up - 7. tyranny g. long rubber pipes to direct water onto plants, fires (or people) - 8. hoses h. a system where people are forced to work for their 'owners' without pay - 9. reclaim i. great sadness, no hope - 10. cynicism j. get back something you have lost or left behind
+- 1. cast her ballot a. try very hard to solve a problem or change a situation - 2. generation b. continued to try - 3. slavery c. cruel and unfair use of power over other people - 4. struggle d. no trust in other people - 5. pressed on e. voted - 6. despair f. about 30 years; long enough for a family of children to grow up - 7. tyranny g. long rubber pipes to direct water onto plants, fires (or people) - 8. hoses h. a system where people are forced to work for their 'owners' without pay - 9. reclaim i. great sadness, no hope - 10. cynicism j. get back something you have lost or left behind

-Check your answers while you listen and see if you can confirm the meaning from the context.
+Now listen to the extract, and confirm the meaning from the context.